Ashanti Sizzles In Tiny Daisy Dukes

 Her fans loved the sizzling snap, and the shot received over 1,600 likes within just 10 minutes.

-One fan was dying to know Ashanti’s secrets for sculpting her curvy yet toned physique.
+One fan was dying to know Ashanti’s secrets for sculpting her curvy, yet toned, physique.

 “I need the meal and workout plan.
 She get finer every post.”